Parabola-Inscribed Poncelet Polygons Derived from the Bicentric Family: The polar N=3 family

 \section{The polar \torp{$N=3$}{N=3} family}

-Referring to \cref{fig:polar}, let $T'$ denote the {\em polar} triangle of a triangle $T$ in $\T$, i.e., whose interior is bounded by the polars of $T$ with respect to $\P$.
+Referring to \cref{fig:polar}, let $T'$ denote the {\em polar} triangle of a triangle $T$ in $\T$, i.e., whose sidelines are the polars of $T$ with respect to $\P$.
 Since $T$ is inscribed in $\P$ these are simply the tangents.

 Recall some known properties of the polar triangle with respect to any parabola \cite{akopyan2007-conics}: (i) the circumcircle of $T'$ passes through the focus $F$; (ii) the orthocenter of $T'$ is on the directrix; (iii) its area is half that of the reference triangle.